siduction/sidu-manual/data/en/0204-cheatcodes_en.md

 ### siduction specific parameters

-These boot options apply only to the live DVD.
+These boot options apply only to the live medium.

 | boot option | value | description |
 | ---- | ---- | --------- |